daos-stack/daos/utils/debug/README-rpms.md

 ## With FPM

+A ready-made wrapper for this exact approach is `scripts/package-daos.sh` (Ubuntu 24.04, release build, `DAOS_PACKAGES_BUILD=yes`) — adapt its `--build-arg`s (distro, build type, branch) instead of copying the command below by hand.

 The DAOS RPMs and its direct dependencies can be build into a docker container thanks to the following command: